Early Guidance to Owner on Design-One, Build-Many Approach

 After reviewing multiple options, the team decided to implement an owner-controlled technical data portal.
 The portal was a web-based application that allows users to organize, validate, and collaborate on asset data and documents regardless of their source and location.

 The portal provided a single access point for all engineering and design data, and documents that were expansible for use by asset maintenanceAsset maintenance is the act of maximizing the life of an asset through the application of various software applications that are capable of… and operations.

 All contractors were required to perform their work within the owner’s hub.

 The results through the concept phase and front-end engineering design (FEED) have been very positive with the project achieving a 15% cost savings and even more savings are expected during detailed engineering.
 These cost savings were the result of:

 It is a common misconception that a digital execution approach is too rigorous and slow for use in the early engineering phases.
-However, our experience indicates that a well-planned digital execution strategy can reduce costs by up to 15% and produce better results in the early engineering phases and sets up the project for even greater results in the latter project phases.
+However, our specialized consulting experience indicates that a well-planned digital execution strategy can reduce costs by up to 15% and produce better results in the early engineering phases and sets up the project for even greater results in the latter project phases.